Get estimate

 What is CTR (Click Through Rate)?

-It’s a measure used to see how many people clicked on something, like an ad or a link, compared to how many people saw it.
+CTR is one of the marketing objectives examples.
+This is a marketing measurement used to calculate how many users clicked on something compared to how many people saw it.

-It’s commonly used in online advertising and email marketing to measure the effectiveness of campaigns.
+This metric is commonly used in online advertising and email marketing software platforms to measure the effectiveness of campaigns.

-The higher the CTR, the more effective the ad or link is at getting people to click on it.
+The higher the CTR, the more effective your ad is.

 What Affects Your CTR?